14 Best Alternatives to Windows Movie Maker in 2023

 Shotcut ultimately gives you plenty of great tools to use to create videos in many different formats.

 You can get right into video editing with the Avidemux editor.
+This is a good Movie Maker equivalent for Windows 10.
 While the Avidemux program features a simple and bare-bones interface, it does what it advertises.
 There aren't a whole lot of options when it comes to video editing via the interface, but one area in which this software shines is the video codec options.
 You can also choose from many filters, and the tool makes it easy to trim your videos.
 Apart from Windows 10, you can use this tool on Mac OS X, BSD, and Linux.

 Movie Maker 10 is not to be confused with Windows Movie Maker for Windows 10.
 Movie Maker alternative Movie Maker 10 is from another reputable publisher and comes with many of the same features.
 You can use this tool to make videos using your video clips, photos, and music, with basic features like joining, trimming, and adding audio tracks.
 It also includes some advanced features such as transition effects, filters, and zoom effects.

-Icecream Apps has created a wide range of software, but its video editor is a good showcase of what these developers can do.
+Icecream Apps has created a wide range of software.
+Its video editor is one of the best replacements for Windows Movie Maker.
 The editor is simple with little to no learning curve, and it comes with enough features to give you a decent alternative to Windows Movie Maker.
 You can use the software to trim and enhance video and audio clips, manage several projects, add effects, and insert various transitions.
 The biggest downside to the Icecream Apps tools is some bugs that still need to be worked out.